-Coinsurance, Deductibles, & Limits
+Coinsurance, deductibles, & limits

 In general, deductibles are put in place by insurance providers to limit the frequency of insurance claims.
 In most cases, the frequency of claims increase as a pet becomes older and this is why some pet insurance providers increase the deductibles as the pet ages or have an annual deductible that must be met each year.

 Trupanion works slightly different than most insurance companies in that we offer pet owners the ability to choose their own deductible between $0 and $1,000 dollars.
-Our deductible is also per-condition (as opposed to an annual deductible) which means that if a pet develops a chronic condition, once the deductible is met, treatments for that condition will be covered at 90% of cost for the life of your pet while they are enrolled with Trupanion.
+Our deductible is also per-condition (as opposed to an annual deductible) which means that if a pet develops a chronic condition, once the deductible is met, treatments for that condition will be covered at 90%* of cost for the life of your pet while they are enrolled with a Trupanion policy.

 Coinsurance is the amount or percentage of a claim that a pet owner pays or contributes towards the bill.
 Some insurance companies set a flat rate as the coinsurance amount (such as $20) while still others require the policy owner to pay a percentage of the bill.